 Taking action to solve a problem will likely make you feel less anxious.
 For every problem you solve, you have one less thing to worry about.

 Learn more about effective problem solving with the Anxiety Canada resource, How to solve daily life problems.

 |Worry is a waste of a good imagination!|

 Strategy 3: For worries about hypothetical situations, write a worry script

 Unlike solving current problems, worries about hypothetical situations cannot always be dealt with using action in the moment.
 For example, actions today cannot take away worries about your baby contracting an illness later on in life.
 Some things are simply out of your control.
 For hypothetical worries, the best technique to face your fears is to write a worry script.

 A worry script is different from simply writing out your worries.
 Your aim is to write out what you are worried about as if it is really happening and to evoke an emotional response.
 You will write about your worry and what you are afraid will happen.
-For example, if you are afraid of developing a childbirth emergency that ends up in a C-section, you might write in your worry script about your fears of recognizing symptoms of autism in your baby, of trying to get him or her diagnosed, and of what might happen, such as being rushed into surgery, complications for the baby, and having difficulty recovering.
+For example, if you are afraid of developing a childbirth emergency that ends up in a C-section, you might write in your worry script about being afraid of something going wrong for the baby during the birth and what you fear might happen, such as being rushed into surgery, complications for the baby, and having difficulty recovering.

 A worry script helps you experience the negative emotions associated with your fears and worries, rather than avoid them.
 Although this will feel uncomfortable at first, research shows that facing your fears in this way helps your anxiety and worries go down over time.
 A worry script also helps you imagine what your feared outcome would actually look like, rather than thinking about it in “fuzzy” or imprecise ways.